 University students represent the nucleus of society and its tool for progress because they are the effective and important elements that contribute to building and developing the nation and protecting it from the effects of destruction and backwardness caused by wars and conflicts.
-Universities are the edifice that works to develop this group by providing them with information and knowledge in various fields with their human and material capabilities that develop their personal mental, physical and social aspects.
-Today, society is in dire need of individuals who possess a high degree of confrontation efficiency in order to overcome pressures and challenges and adapt to the givens of reality (Alwan & Fayyad, 2023).
+Universities are the edifice that works to develop this group by providing them with information and knowledge across various fields, leveraging their human and material capabilities to develop their personal mental, physical, and social aspects.
+Today, society is in dire need of individuals who possess a high degree of confrontation efficiency to overcome pressures and challenges and adapt to the realities of the world (Alwan & Fayyad, 2023).

 The youth category in any society has an effective role in the process of construction and development.
-There will be no comprehensive development if the youth are not fully cared for, their values and privacy are not preserved, and their ambitious demands are not achieved in this category, especially university students (Ali & Al-Fraydawi, 2012).
+There will be no comprehensive development if the youth are not fully cared for, their values and privacy are not preserved, and their ambitious demands are not met in this category, especially among university students (Ali & Al-Fraydawi, 2012).

-The increase in the number of university students has necessitated the need to conduct research and studies on this important segment of society.
+The increase in the number of university students has necessitated research into this vital segment of society.
 The personality of the university student has clear and relatively recognizable dimensions after they pass the stage of adolescence, as their tendencies and tendencies begin to emerge (Salman, 2016).

-The current research aims to identify psychological stress among university students and the correlation between academic burnout and psychological stress.
+The current study aims to identify psychological stress among university students and to examine the correlation between academic hurnout and psychological stress.
 The increase in psychological pressures, their continuation, and the individual's inability to confront them, leads to the individual feeling what is known as "psychological stress", which (Al-Sayrafi, 2009) defines as: "A condition that affects the individual; as a result of work burdens, and the excessive and continuous demands on the individual, which exceed his energies and capabilities, and this condition results in a group of symptoms: psychological, mental, and physical."
-Therefore, psychological stress - in light of the above - is considered nothing but the final product of the pressures placed on the individual, which make him feel that his energies are drained, and generate negative attitudes towards work represented in: low achievement, loss of motivation to work, feeling isolated, and depression.
-The study of Mahbadat (2021) entitled The Predictive Ability of Managing Perceived Psychological Stress in Reducing Future Anxiety among Yarmouk University Students aimed to reveal the levels of management of perceived psychological stress among Yarmouk University students and the level of future anxiety, and the predictive ability to understand the management of psychological stress in reducing future anxiety.
+Therefore, psychological stress - in light of the above - is considered nothing but the final product of the pressures placed on the individual, which make him feel that his energies are drained, and generate negative attitudes towards work represented achievement, loss of motivation to work, feeling isolated, and depression.
+The study of Mahbadat (2021), entitled Predictive Ability of Managing Perceived Psychological Stress in Reducing Future Anxiety among Yarmouk University Students aimed to reveal the levels of management of perceived psychological stress among Yarmouk University students and the level of future anxiety, and the predictive ability to understand the management of psychological stress in reducing future anxiety.
 The results of the study showed that the level of perceived stress management and the level of future anxiety were within the average level.
-The results also indicate that there is a predictive ability for perceived stress management in reducing the level of future anxiety among Yarmouk University students (Mahbadat, 2021).
-The purpose of presenting previous studies is to gain broad knowledge related to the problem under study and to identify what others have accomplished so that the researcher can develop her research.
+The results also indicate that perceived stress management has predictive ability in reducing future anxiety among

+Yarmouk University students (Mahbadat, 2021).
+The purpose of presenting previous studies is to gain a broad understanding of the problem under study and to identify what others have accomplished so that the researcher can develop their research.
 The researcher benefited from previous studies in the following ways: